Customer stories

 The result: Higher productivity, higher approval rates

-Adyen’s unified platform powers all online and in-person payments for On Tokyo, empowering On to enhance the customer experience, streamline operations, and make data-driven decisions for maximum growth.
+Adyen’s unified platform powers all online and in-person payments for On Tokyo, enabling On to enhance the customer experience, streamline operations, and make data-driven decisions for maximum growth.

 With a single overview of transactions, On can consolidate all reporting and invoicing of the various card schemes and payment methods across their e-commerce and physical stores to a single report.
 Reconciliation is now an easier, more straightforward process.